hashicorp/terraform-provider-vault/website/docs/d/aws_access_credentials.html.md

 from the configured role.
 If the role does not have multiple ARNs, this does not need to be specified.

+* `role_session_name` - (Optional) The role session name to attach to the assumed role ARN. role_session_name is limited to 64 characters; if exceeded, the `role_session_name` in the assumed role ARN will be truncated to 64 characters.
+If `role_session_name` is not provided, then it will be generated dynamically by default.

 * `ttl` - (Optional) Specifies the TTL for the use of the STS token.
 This is specified as a string with a duration suffix.
 Valid only when `credential_type` is `assumed_role` or `federation_token`